3 Important Considerations Before Selecting a MAXQ™ High Current DC SSR (Advanced Model)

-The end result of choosing our latest high power solid state relays over electromechanical relays is a switch that is noise-free, arc-free, capable of operating 10-100x faster, and last 100-1000x longer.
-However there are 3 important factors to consider if your application is ideal for MAXQ™ SSR, Advanced Model:
+The end result of choosing MAXQ™ high current solid state relays over electromechanical relays is a switch that is noise-free, arc-free, capable of operating 100x faster, and last 100-1000x longer.
+However there are 3 important factors to consider if your application is suitable for solid state switching:

 #1) Availability of a 12VDC or 12-24VDC, 50mA Power Supply

-(Method #1) in additional to the control signal voltage, a 12VDC or 12-24VDC power supply is needed to power the relay's supervisory circuit.
+For the advanced models, a 12VDC or 12-24VDC power supply is needed to power the relay's supervisory circuit.
 You may obtain this power by using any stand-alone power supply.
-Or if suitable, obtain this power directly from your voltage source.

 #3) Current and Voltage Rating